RoseKyalo/PHASE-2-PROJECT/README.md

 Stay Informed: Continuously monitor local market trends, economic conditions, and regulations to make informed investment decisions.

 Budget Planning: Given the average housing price of approximately $541,317.18, plan your investments accordingly and ensure your budget aligns with market conditions.
+## LIMITATIONS<a name="Limitations"></a>
+Limited Feature Set: The dataset may not include all the relevant features or variables that influence property prices.
+Other important factors, such as neighborhood crime rates, school quality, and proximity to amenities, may not be present in the dataset.
+Temporal Data: The dataset may not include data on important temporal factors like economic conditions, interest rates, or changes in local regulations that can affect property prices.

+Sample Size: The dataset's size may be limited, which can affect the robustness of predictive models, especially if you're working with small subsets of data.

+Bias: The data may contain bias in terms of property types, locations, or price ranges, which can impact the generalizability of predictive models to other real estate markets.

+Categorical Data: The dataset might have categorical variables that require encoding or transformation to be used effectively in predictive models.

+Non-Stationarity: Real estate data often exhibits non-stationarity, meaning that trends and relationships can change over time.
+Accounting for this can be challenging.

+Seasonality: Real estate markets can have seasonal patterns that are not explicitly captured in the dataset.
+For example, housing prices may vary based on the time of year.

+Model Complexity: Depending on the complexity of the problem you're trying to solve, linear models or basic machine learning algorithms may not capture intricate patterns in the data.

+Data Imbalance: If the dataset has an imbalanced distribution of target variables (e.g., a few high-value properties and many low-value properties), it can lead to modeling challenges.

+Generalization: The dataset may represent a specific geographic area or time period.
+Models built on this data may not generalize well to different regions or time frames.

+External Factors: Real estate prices can be influenced by external factors such as economic recessions or natural disasters, which may not be accounted for in the dataset.

+To address these limitations and improve the accuracy of predictive projects, you can consider:

+Collecting additional data from various sources to supplement the dataset.
+Performing feature engineering to create new informative features.

   ## Dependecies<a name="dependecies"></a>
 The analysis was conducted using Python with the following libraries: